High-energy neutrinos from choked-jet supernovae: Searches and implications: Acknowledgments

 \section{Acknowledgments}

-We thank John Beacom, Jose Carpio, Ali Kheirandish, Michael Larson, William Luszczak, and Jannis Necker for helpful discussions.
-P.-W.C. was supported by NSF Grant No.\ PHY-2012955 to John Beacom and the Studying Abroad Fellowship of Ministry of Education, Taiwan.
-B.Z. and M.K. were supported by the NSF Grant No.\ 2112699 and the Simons Foundation.
-K.M. was supported by the NSF Grant No.~AST-1908689, No.~AST-2108466, and No.~AST-2108467, and KAKENHI No.~20H01901 and No.~20H05852.
+We thank John Beacom, Jose Carpio, Ali Kheirandish, Michael Larson, William Luszczak, Jannis Necker, and the anonymous referee for helpful discussions.
+P.-W.~C. was supported by NSF Grant No.\ PHY-2012955 to John Beacom and the Studying Abroad Fellowship of Ministry of Education, Taiwan.
+B.~Z. and M.~K. were supported by NSF Grant No.\ 2112699 and the Simons Foundation.
+K.~M. was supported by NSF Grants No.~AST-1908689, No.~AST-2108466, and No.~AST-2108467, and KAKENHI Grants No.~20H01901 and No.~20H05852.
 The computational resources of this work were provided by the Ohio Supercomputer Center~\cite{OhioSupercomputerCenter1987}.